Reiki Classes: What’s Right for You?

 Keep in mind that, should you leave your First degree class feeling unsatisfied for any reason, you can still practice daily self-treatment, and consider the possibility of taking another First degree class at some point.

-I know many people who have taken more than one First degree class and found it enriching.
+I know many people who have been happy with their First degree training and who over time decided to take another carefully chosen First degree class and found it enriching.

 Your First degree class will give you everything you need to practice daily hands-on self-treatment, and to share treatment informally with others for the rest of your life, and that’s all most people need.